icefrog-45/Document-store/README.md

 # Document-store
-Used MongoDB building and operating on a document store.
-Using the program users can specify queries written in a query language grammar.
-These queries are processed by the program and the associated data is retrieved and presented to the user.
+Used MongoDB to build and operate on a document store.
+The project was to write programs that store data in MongoDB and provide basic functions for searches and updates.